LoyolaChicagoCS/gradhandbook/source/general.rst

 The main department phone number is 312-915-7999.

-If you are not a current student, tell security desk staff at the Lewis Towers front desk that you are coming to see the Computer Science GPD.
+If you are not a current student, tell the Lewis Towers security desk staff that you are coming to see the Computer Science GPD.
 Take the elevator to the 5th floor, turn left, and go to Suite 520 at the end of the hall.